Thriving in America: Megaregions, Megatrends and Small Business Growth

 Defining Megaregions

-The concept of megaregion originated in the early 1900s through the concept of conurbation, a term coined by French geographer Jean Gootman.
+The idea of the megaregion originated in the early 1900s through the concept of conurbation, a term coined by French geographer Jean Gootman.
 This was a term applied to observations of the Boston to New York corridor which eventually was termed BosWash, the first such megalopolis in the modern era.
 Although definitions vary, researchers have sought to delineate megaregions through various models including satellite imagery, patent registration, innovation, economic output (> $300 billion), and commuter patterns.

 The Top 29 Megaregions in the World